dataworks/smarthire/app/README.md

 # SmartHire Web Application

 The SmartHire web app is a Node.js application to allow search and display of data.
-Setting up the server requires configuring Node.js to be able to connect to Elasticsearch or Amazon S3 and installing the required packages.
+Setting up the server requires configuring Node.js to be able to connect to Elasticsearch and installing the required packages.

 ## Server Set Up

-### Creating and Linking an Elasticsearch index
+### Linking an Elasticsearch index

 Npm makes it easy to install all required dependencies.
 Simply navigate to the app folder,  ```/your-directory/app/```, and execute:

 ```
 npm install
 ```
-**make note of creating Elasticsearch/S3 here**
+SmartHire pulls data from Elasticsearch to display it.
+Instructions on creating an Elasticsearch index can be found in the ETL [README](https://github.com/dataworks/internship-2016/tree/master/etl/README.md).

 Once an Elasticsearch index has been created, it can be linked to Node.js in config.js.
 This file can be found here: ```/your-directory/app/server/services```.
 In config.js, the variable ```host``` is set to the Elasticsearch index.